louis-cuny/Xavier/README.md

 The skeleton uses a cache system for Twig templates and the Monolog library for logging, so you have to make sure that PHP has write permissions on the `var/cache/` and `var/log/` directories.

 ### Update your database schema
-First, create a database with the name you set in the `.env` file.
+First, create a database with the name you set in the `.env` (usually Xavier) file.
 Then you can create the tables by running this command:
 ``` bash
 $ php bin/console db
 ```

+You can contact us here if you have troubles with our project !
+Luc, Allan & Louis